 HPS 275 Introduction to Indian Law Study of the development and structure of Indian Tribal government.
 Special emphasis is placed on the law and legal relationships between tribal, state and federal government.
-Prerequisite: DKT 130, DKT 140, or permission of the instructor.
+Prerequisite: DKT 130, DKT 140, or with final approval of the department chair.
 (3) ALSO listed as DKT 275

 HPS 180, HPS 280 Special Topics Significant issues or consideration of particular technical aspects of history and/or political science are possible investigations.
-(3)
+(1-3)

 HPS 190, HPS 290 Independent Study Advanced study of one or more selected topics according to students' special needs and interests in the area of history/political science.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)